Trends

 The biggest attraction in Copán is the Maya archeological site nearby.
 While Tulum mostly draws people because of its amazing location by the sea and Tikal is loved because it’s set in the jungle, Copán is somewhat more mysterious.
-Historian compare Tikal to New York and Copán to Paris: the first one has the buildings, the second focuses on the arts.
+Historians compare Tikal to New York and Copán to Paris: the first one has the buildings, the second focuses on the arts.

 Indeed, Copán was occupied for more than 2,000 years and is famous for its elaborate sculptures.
 The most famous structure is probably the Hieroglyphic Stairway, whose 62 steps are made of 2200 glyphs that together form the longest known Maya hieroglyphic text.
 It is still being reconstructed today.